Smartforce-Technologies-Inc/sfui/README.md

   };
   ```

-- By default, all components in the story should have the object properties disabled on the table in order to avoid stories having errors for bad property usage:
+- By default, all controls of type object into the story should be disabled on the table in order to avoid stories having errors for bad property usage:

-  This is done by adding 'disable' prop to 'true' on argTypes table prop.
+  To do this You must add the props "table: { disable: true}" on argTypes prop into the story config.

   Example: